RGB vs. HSL: Choosing the Right Color Model for Digital Displays

 Key conclusion:

-Using HSL incurs zero performance penalty.
-Conversion happens during style calculation—microsecond-level cost for modern browsers.
+Using HSL has no performance cost.
+Conversion happens during style calculation.

 Lightness in HSL does not equal human-perceived brightness.

-Why Designers Are Moving Toward LCH / OKLCH
+Why Designers Are Switching to LCH / OKLCH

 LCH